 Feeding and Nutrition

 Cochins do not maintain a proper diet.
-During the laying season, they need standard rations with appropriate laying feed.
-They should be provided with extra proteins to develop healthy new feathers.
+During the laying season, they need standard rations with laying feed.
+We should provide them with extra proteins to help develop healthy new feathers.

 Housing